aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 The [`cdk.ts`](https://github.com/aws-samples/aws-secure-environment-accelerator/blob/master/src/deployments/cdk/cdk.ts) file is meant as a replacement for the `cdk` CLI command.
 To deploy a phase stack you would **not** run `pnpx cdk deploy` but `cdk.sh --phase 1`.
 See [CDK API](#cdk-api) for more information why we use the CDK API instead of using the CDK CLI.

 The `cdk.ts` command parses command line arguments and creates all the `cdk.App` for all accounts and regions for the given `--phase`.
 When you pass the `--region` or `--account-key` command, all the `cdk.App` for all accounts and regions will still be created, except that only the `cdk.App`s matching the parameters will be deployed.
 This behavior could be optimized in the future.
 See [Stacks with Same Name in Different Regions](#stacks-with-same-name-in-different-regions) for more information why we're creating multiple `cdk.App`s.

+#### 2.1.4.
+Store outputs to SSM Parameter Store

+Customers need outputs of resources that are created by accelerator for deploying their resources in AWS. eg. vpcId in shared-network account to create an ec2 instance etc..

+This step loads stack outputs from DynamoDB Table `PBMMAccel-Outputs` and stores as key value pairs in SSM Parameter Store in each account.

+Example values are /PBMMAccel/network/vpc/1/name => Endpoint, /PBMMAccel/network/vpc/1/id => vpc-XXXXXXXXXX.

+`PBMMAccel-Outputs-Utils` DynamoDB Table is used extensively to maintain same index irrespective of configuration changes.

 ##### 2.1.3.1.
 Phases and Deployments